NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 This will set the cohort with ID `1234` as the current cohort.

-## Count Information
+## Total Count Information

-Counts information can be queried using the `useTotalCounts` hook.
+Count information can be queried using the `useTotalCounts` hook.
 This hook takes a number of arguments:

 ```typescript
 import {useTotalCounts} from "@gff/core";